 - Verification procedures to ensure and document compliance with all aspects of the legality definition and supply chain controls

-- Licensing procedures for issuing certificates of legal compliance certificates for national and local markets, and FLEGT or H-Legal licences for export markets
+- Licensing procedures for issuing certificates of legal compliance certificates, and FLEGT or H-Legal licences for export markets

 - Independent audits to ensure that the system is as effective and efficient as it should be

 A FLEGT licence is a licence issued by a timber-producing country that has implemented a Voluntary Partnership Agreement with the European Union.
 The licence attests to the legality of the timber or timber products.
 When Honduras’s timber legality assurance system is fully working as described in the VPA, Honduras will issue FLEGT licences for timber bound for the EU.

 FLEGT-licensed timber products are deemed to meet the requirements of the EU Timber Regulation, which prohibits EU importers and domestic producers from placing illegally harvested timber and timber products on the EU market.